-Since the birth of the digital age, extraordinary technological change is transforming how we live, work and communicate.
-At St Bede’s the study of Digital Technologies not only gives students the capacity to change how tasks and activities are undertaken, but it also creates new opportunities in work, education, entertainment and society.
+Extraordinary technological change is transforming how we live, work and communicate.
+At St Bede’s College, the study of Digital Technologies not only gives students the capacity to change how tasks and activities are undertaken, but also creates new opportunities in work, education, entertainment and society.
 The curriculum endeavours to equip students with the skills needed for the workforce of the future.

-Year 7 and 8 Digital Technologies is a STEM based curriculum.
+Years 7 and 8 Digital Technologies is a STEM-based curriculum.
 It is structured on the idea of educating students in four specific areas: Science, Technology, Engineering and Mathematics.
 Although STEM is a focus, this course will address the key concepts of the Digital Technologies curriculum.

 This curriculum aims to ensure that students can: